lgrealish/PfDA_Project_2/README.md

 Python 3 was used to develop this project and is needed to run the code in the notebook.

-If the repository is downloaded it can be run locally by navigating to the folder and entering the command jupyter lab or jupyter notebook on the command line.
+If the repository is downloaded it can be run locally by navigating to the folder and entering the command Jupyter lab or Jupyter notebook on the command line.
 This will open Jupyter in the browser.
 The notebook can be opened then within the Jupyter session.
 Once opened you can can select Restart Kernel and Run All from the Run or Kernel menu.
+You can also run the selected cells and advance through the notebook using the run icon.
+The code should be run from top to bottom.
+The main python libraries used pandas, seaborn, matplotlib.pyplot and numpy are loaded at the beginning of the notebook.
+These are part of the anaconda distribution of python.
+Any additional libraries used are loaded within the relevant section of the notebook but are not central to the project.

+Alternatively it can be viewed using Visual Studio Code, once downloaded locally.

+Once opened you can select Restart Kernel and Run All from the Run or Kernel menu.
 You can also run the selected cells and advance through the notebook using the run icon.
 The code should be run from top to bottom.
 The main python libraries used pandas, seaborn, matplotlib.pyplot and numpy are loaded at the beginning of the notebook.
 These are part of the anaconda distribution of python.
 Any additional libraries used are loaded within the relevant section of the notebook but are not central to the project.

 ## Technologies used